dfinity/ICRC/ICRCs/ICRC-37/ICRC-37.md

 2. it MUST contain a field `tx.from: Account`
 3. it MAY contain a field `tx.spender: Account`

-If the field `spender` is omitted, approvals are revoked for all spenders for which approvals exist as specified by the remaining parameter `from`.
-This helps reduce the log storage required for collection-level revocations.
+If the field `spender` is omitted, collection-level approvals are revoked for all spenders for which approvals exist as specified by the remaining parameter `from`.
+This helps reduce the log storage space required for handling collection-level revocations.

 #### icrc37_transfer_from Block Schema